-When I read the Gospels I can’t help but notice a significant disconnect between the life of Jesus and widespread Church practice:
+When I read the Gospels I can’t help but notice a significant disconnect between the life of Jesus and widespread Church practice today:

-Jesus told a woman to spread the Good News of His resurrection, but we won’t let a woman preach it from the pulpit.
+Jesus told a woman to spread the Good News of His resurrection, but we won’t let a woman preach that good news from the pulpit.

 Jesus engaged in cross-gender discipleship, but we teach that this is somehow dangerous or overly tempting.

-Jesus depended on the financial provision of women for the welfare of his ministry, but we teach that men are to be the sole providers in Christian communities.
+Jesus depended on the financial provision of women for the welfare of his ministry, but we learn that men are to be the sole providers in Christian communities.

 A young woman carried the body and blood of Jesus within her for 9 months, but we won’t let a woman serve communion.

-Jesus denied that there was hierarchy in His Kingdom, but we teach that there is hierarchy between men and women and that women are to unilaterally submit to men.
+Jesus denied that there was any hierarchy in His Kingdom, but we teach that there is a hierarchy between men and women and that women are to unilaterally submit to men.

 I know that Paul wrote some things that have caused us to be overly concerned with a woman’s place, but if we are teaching and learning things that are inconsistent with the way Jesus lived His life, perhaps we have gotten it wrong.

 I mean, if Jesus asked a woman to preach the Good News of His resurrection today would we listen, or would we condemn them both?